23 Incredible Things to See and Do in Nepal

 23. Visit the Birthplace Of Buddha, Lumbini

-Among the world’s most spiritual destinations, Lumbini attracts Buddhism followers from all over the world.
+Among the world’s most spiritual destinations, Lumbini attracts Buddhist followers from all over the world.
 The birthplace of the Buddha also showcases peace stupas and 25 internationally constructed monasteries.

 Conclusion